johnamdickson/portfolio-project-4/TESTING.md

 ### CSS

 The site was run through the [W3C CSS Validator](https://jigsaw.w3.org/css-validator/).
 There were 220 warnings assoiated with Bootstrap CSS and 6 in static CSS file associated with webkit code.
 These warnings are unavoidable in the validator because they are vendor extensions.
-However looking at feedback given to other students on Slack who had a similar issue, it appears to be safe to ignore these warnings.
+However, looking at feedback given to other students on Slack who had a similar issue, it appears to be safe to ignore these warnings.

 The warnings and errors that are detailed in the table below reflect problems within the static CSS file and were duly corrected.